 What causes leg ulcers?
 7 possible conditions

 Leg ulcers are unhealed sores or open wounds on the legs.
 Without treatment, these types of ulcers can keep recurring.
 This condition is most commonly caused by poor circulation, though it may be attributed to a variety of ailments.
 These wounds are also more common in women, but they can affect both men and women of any age.
-If they are treated early, leg ulcers can improve without causing any further complications.
+If they’re treated early, leg ulcers can improve without causing any further complications.

-Some of the most common causes of these ulcers are:
+Some other causes of leg ulcers are:

 - poor blood circulation